JavaEria/nycflights-EDA/README.md

 # nycflights-EDA
 Exploratory Data Analysis on the domestic flights of New York using R.

-Prerequisites for running the code using R studio:
+Prerequisites for running the R code/ R markdown file using R studio:

 Installation of packages: